San Giovanni Fuoricivitas: Interior

 The holy water font in the middle of the nave is from the 12th-13th century, attributed (in the upper part) to Giovanni Pisano.
-It depicts the Cardinal Virtues, supported by caryatids of the three Theological Virtues, and is attributed to a pupil of Nicola Pisano.
+It depicts the Cardinal virtues, supported by caryatids of the three Theological virtues, and is attributed to a pupil of Nicola Pisano.

 On the southern walls is the ambon, sculpted by Fra Guglielmo da Pisa, but also thought to have been a collaboration completed along with Arnolfo di Cambio.
-Executed in 1270, it was initially located in the Romanesque presbytery, and moved to its present position in 1778.
-The high-relief sculptures, in Apuan marble are engraved with "Realizzato nel 1270," originally had a polychrome glass background, now mostly lost.
+Executed and signed in 1270, it was initially located in the Romanesque presbytery, and moved to its present position in 1778.
+The high-relief sculptures in Apuan marble originally had a polychrome glass background, now mostly lost.
 At the steps of the columns are sculptures of lions.

-In the presbytery is a polyptych by Taddeo Gaddi (1350–1353) depicting the Virgin with Child with the Saints James, John the Evangelist, Peter and John the Baptist.
-Over the main figures, inscribed within Gothic-style small arches and twisting columns, are other figures of saints; in the upper frame is an Annunciation within a mullioned window, surmounted by the Eternal Father.
+In the presbytery is a polyptych by Taddeo Gaddi (1350–1353) depicting the Virgin and Child with Saints James, John the Evangelist, Peter and John the Baptist.
+Above the main figures, inscribed within Gothic-style small arches and twisted columns, are other figures of saints; in the upper frame is an Annunciation within a mullioned window, surmounted by the Eternal Father.

-The frescoes in the choir are from 1307, with stories of the History of the Passion, attributed to the Master of 1310.
+The frescoes in the choir are from 1307, with scenes of the story of the Passion, attributed to the Master of 1310.
 The church houses also a 13th-century crucifix.